Framingham State University

 McCarthy Dining Commons Improvements

-After decades of use, Framingham State University’s (FSU) main dining commons was in need of renovations.
-FSU and Massachusetts State College Building Authority (MSCBA) engaged MDS to design targeted improvements that modernize operations and revitalize the student dining experience.
+After decades of use, Framingham State University’s (FSU) main dining commons was in need of an update to modernize operations and revitalize the student dining experience.
+FSU and Massachusetts State College Building Authority (MSCBA) engaged MDS to design targeted improvements that opened in 2018.

 The servery was reconfigured to create a more open, marketplace style environment that showcases cooking and offers students a stronger sensory experience with their meal prep.
 New kitchen equipment enables FSU to offer a wider variety of culinary options, with an emphasis on healthy meal selections.

 The open, marketplace style servery showcases cooking and offers students a stronger sensory experience with their meal prep.

-Enthusiastically supported by students and the broader campus community, the project adds FSU’s first on-campus Dunkin’ Donuts on the upper level of the McCarthy Center.
+Enthusiastically supported by students and the broader campus community, the project added FSU’s first on-campus Dunkin’ Donuts on the upper level of the McCarthy Center.
 Campus surveys indicated this was strongly favored by students over the existing coffee kiosk.
-A summer construction schedule enables continued use of the Dining Commons during the academic calendar.
-The project opened for the Fall 2018 semester.